azlux/log2ram/README.md

 # Log2Ram
 Like ramlog for systemd (on debian 8 jessie for example).

-Usefull for **Raspberry** for not writing all the time on the SD card.
-You need it because your SD card don't want to suffer anymore !
+Usefull for **RaspberryPi** for not writing on the SD card all the time.
+You need it because your SD card doesn't want to suffer anymore!

 The script [log2ram](https://github.com/azlux/log2ram) can work on every linux system.
 So you can use it with your own daemon manager if you don't have systemd.